Categorical Data¶

 Create Survey Responses Data¶

-Create a Python list of survey responses that are either happy
+Create a Python list of survey responses that are either happy, content, or sad.

 responses = ["happy", "happy", "content", "content", "content", "content", "happy", "content", "sad", "sad", "sad", "sad", "sad", "sad"]